microsoft/dstoolkit-data-rafting-kit/README.md

 # Data Rafting Kit - A declarative framework for PySpark Pipelines

 Data Rafting Kit enables a YAML based approach to PySpark pipelines with integrated features such as data quality checks.
 Instead of spending time figuring out the syntax or building common PySpark, simply write your pipelines in a YAML format and run via the library.
-We target the use of Azure based services, primarily Microsoft Fabric and Azure Databricks, but this library can be used in any PySpark environment.
+We target the use of Azure based services, primarily Microsoft Fabric and Azure Databricks, but this library should be usable in any PySpark environment.

+This helper library aims to make it easier to build Fabric based pipelines that interact with Azure services.

 A simple pipeline with data quality checks can be defined in a few lines of YAML:

 ```yaml
 env:
   target: fabric

 pipeline:
   inputs:
     - type: delta_table